Kalinkavichy

 Kalinkavichy (Калінкавічы; Калинковичи; Kalinkowicze) is a town in Gomel Region, southeastern Belarus.
-Kalinkavichy is located beside the Netech' River, opposite the town of Mazyr, and is the site of one of the country's most important railway junctions.
-It has a population of 37,876 (2004 estimate).
-It has suffered radioactive fallout from the Chernobyl disaster.
+It serves as the administrative center of Kalinkavichy District.
+Kalinkavichy is located beside the Netech' River, opposite the city of Mazyr, and is the site of one of the country's most important railway junctions.
+In 2004, its population was 37,876.
+As of 2025, it has a population of 36,656.

 History

-Archaeological excavations have found traces of human settlement dating back to 26,000-24,000 years ago, the oldest yet discovered in Belarus.
+Archaeological excavations have found traces of human settlement dating back to 26,000-24,000 years ago near Yurovičy, the oldest yet discovered in Belarus.

 The earliest historical mention of the town of Kalinkavičy dates to 1560.
 The town grew to prominence at the end of the nineteenth century with the coming of the railways.

 Before World War II, a significant part of the population was Jewish, 3,386 out of 9,799 were Jews.
 Kalinkavichy was under German occupation from 22 August 1941 until 14 January 1944.
 Before the arrival of the German forces, a part of the Jewish population managed to evacuate the city by train.

 On September 20, 1941, all the Jews were shot by collaborating policemen and German gendarmes in a trench.

 Food processing (esp. pork products) is the largest industry.
 The extraction of peat (5.5 million tonnes of reserves) is also economically important.